finegrain-ai/refiners/docs/guides/training_101/index.md

         self.losses = []
 ```

 Exactly like models, we need to register the callback to the Trainer.
-We can do so by adding a CallbackConfig attribute to the Config named `logging` and adding a method to the Trainer class that returns the callback decorated with `@register_callback` decorator.
+We can do so by adding a `CallbackConfig` attribute to the config named `logging` and adding a method to the Trainer class that returns the callback decorated with `@register_callback` decorator.

 ```python
 from refiners.training_utils import CallbackConfig, register_callback